- Andrew Lynch

--As apart of Snyder’s 5-film plan, JL would have ended with the League seeing Darkseid, the ruler of Apokolips and master over Steppenwolf, and Darkseid seeing them, setting the stage for Justice League 2.
+-As a part of Snyder’s 5-film plan, JL would have ended with the League seeing Darkseid, the ruler of Apokolips and master over Steppenwolf, and Darkseid seeing them, setting the stage for Justice League 2 (JL 2).

 -General Swanwick, who appeared in MoS and BvS, was going to be revealed to be Martian Manhunter in JL, with a storyboard of the sequence revealed by Snyder.
 The scene would have started with Martha Kent and Lois Lane talking over coffee before Martha turns into Manhunter and then into Swanwick.